Cynthia Smith, Executive Director / Director of Medicine

 Through the Foundation’s Translational Medicine and Research Program, Stephanie hopes to translate research into applicable medicine that benefits both marine mammals and humans.
 As part of this effort, she is actively seeking research partners and funders to better detect, prevent, and treat diseases associated with diabetes, aging, and infectious disease.

-Dorian S. Houser, Director of Biological and Bioacoustical Research
+Dorian S. Houser, Director of Conservation and Biological Research

-Dorian S. Houser, Ph.D., directs the Foundation’s Biological and Bioacoustic Research Program.
+Dorian S. Houser, Ph.D., directs the Foundation’s Conservation and Biological Research Program.
 This program strives to understand the overall biology of marine mammals with the goal of improving species conservation.
 A focus of the program is to determine the potential for humans to impact marine mammals, particularly with respect to sound producing activities.

 As a biologist, Dorian has worked with the Navy’s marine mammal population since 1995 and joined the National Marine Mammal Foundation in 2010.
 His interests include the diving, auditory and metabolic physiology of marine mammals and their use of bioacoustics.
 He is the recipient of the R. Bruce Lindsay Award from the Acoustical Society of America and is an adjunct professorship at Sonoma State University.